pr0g/as/README.md

     target_link_libraries(${PROJECT_NAME} PUBLIC as::as)
     ```

-10. Include the libray in one of your files
+10. Include the library in one of your files

     ```c++
     #include "as/as-math-ops.hpp"